JyMiao122/JyMiao122.github.io/_projects/4_project.md

 ## Project Overview

 This project investigates the first-in-human technical feasibility of intraoperative photoacoustic and ultrasound (PA/US) imaging for human brain tumor surgery.
+It is based on our work in *Neurosurgery* {% cite miao_underreview_brain %} under review.
 Using a handheld LED-based PA/US system and low-dose indocyanine green (ICG), we demonstrated depth-resolved visualization of endogenous vasculature and ICG-enhanced contrast during surgery.
 The study included imaging at the cortical surface, in excised tumor specimens, and within the surgical cavity, highlighting the potential of PA/US as a clinically translatable adjunct for neurosurgical guidance.

 A central goal of this work is to provide surgeons with depth-resolved structural and molecular information that is not available through surface-limited optical imaging alone.
 By combining endogenous vascular photoacoustic imaging at 850 nm with differential ICG-enhanced imaging at 820/940 nm, the system offers complementary contrast beyond conventional intraoperative ultrasound and fluorescence imaging.